abhiiii-369/Files-Sorter/README.md

 ## Project Description

-The **File Sorter** is a Python script designed to organize and sort files in a specified directory by their file formats.
+The **Files Sorter** is a Python script designed to organize and sort files in a specified directory by their file formats.
 It creates subdirectories for different types of files (like images, videos, documents, etc.) and moves the files into their respective folders.

 ## Features